Knowledge-Driven Federated Graph Learning on Model Heterogeneity

 \subsection{Overview}

-Figure \ref{fig_method} illustrates an overview of the FedGKC architecture that we designed.
+In this section, we properly present our proposed FedGKC, whose overall training architecture is illustrated in Fig.~\ref{fig_method}.
 At first, the parameters of all models are initialized.
-Then, in each round, the following steps are executed: (1) Client local models and their copilot models are trained using Self-Mutual Knowledge Distillation (SMKD); (2) At the server, Knowledge-Aware Model Aggregation (KAMA) is performed on the copilot models; (3) The aggregated model parameters are distributed back to all client copilot models.
-Steps (1) to (3) are repeated for multiple rounds until convergence, allowing each client's local model to learn global knowledge without transmitting graph data, providing power for optimizing towards the global direction.
+Then, the following steps are executed in each round of federated training: (1) Local model and its received copilot model on each client are trained following objectives defined in Self-Mutual Knowledge Distillation (SMKD).
+(2) At the server, FedGKC performs Knowledge-Aware Model Aggregation (KAMA) with uploaded messages indicating local knowledge strength and clarity alongside updated copilot model parameters from each client.
+(3) The aggregated model parameters are distributed back to all client copilot models.
+Steps (1) to (3) are repeated until convergence, allowing each client's local model to learn global knowledge without transmitting graph data, guaranteeing on alignning the local and global optimizing direction.